MrJavaWolf/PixelFlutGame/readme.md

 ## Get started

 1. [Install .NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) ([or later](https://dotnet.microsoft.com/en-us/download/dotnet))
-2. `cd src/PixelFlut`
+1. `cd src/PixelFlut`
-3. Edit `src/PixelFlut/appsettings.json` to point to the Pixelflut server's IP address and port
+1. Edit `src/PixelFlut/appsettings.json` to point to the Pixelflut server's IP address and port
-4. `sudo dotnet run`
+1. `sudo dotnet run`
-5. Make sure the Game Controller is connected
+1. Make sure the Game Controller is connected
+1. Press START on the Game Controller

-You can now control the 2 players with the Game Controller.
+You can now control the 2 players with the Game Controller(s).

+## Controls

+You can either use 1 or 2 controllers.
+If you use

+### 1 Controller

 ### Nitendo like game controller